-An exact formulation of this problem as a mixed–integer quadratic program (MIQP) is provided in Appendix \ref{appendix:miqp}.
+An exact formulation of this problem as a mixed--integer quadratic program (MIQP) is provided in Section~\ref{appendix:miqp}.
 However, maximizing a convex objective function (concentration) over discrete assignments is an NP-hard problem.
-As demonstrated in our benchmarking exercise (see Appendix \ref{appendix:miqp}), the MIQP approach scales fast with sample size, rendering it computationally intractable for standard datasets.
-To address this, we employ a heuristic algorithm that exploits the structure of the objective.
-Since we are maximizing concentration, optimal solutions by convexity tend to load on rules that can rationalize many menus simultaneously.
-The algorithm below is designed to efficiently explore such high–coverage, high–concentration assignments.
+As demonstrated in our benchmarking exercise (see Section~\ref{appendix:miqp}), the MIQP approach scales poorly with sample size, rendering it computationally intractable for standard datasets.
+We therefore employ a heuristic algorithm that exploits the structure of the objective.
+Since we are maximizing concentration, optimal solutions tend to load on rules that can rationalize many menus simultaneously.
+The algorithm below is designed to efficiently explore such high--coverage, high--concentration assignments.